top of page

 3. Nourish Your Mind and Body

 Emotional healing is physical, too.
 Your nervous system responds deeply to how you treat your body.
-Eat foods that give you energy, get sunlight each morning, move your body in ways that feel kind, not punishing.
+Eat foods that energize you, get sunlight each morning, and move your body in ways that feel kind, not punishing.
 Rest is not a reward you have to earn — it’s a basic human need.
 Rest does not make you lazy.
 The more regulated your body feels, the easier it becomes for your emotions to settle and repair.

 4. Let Connection Do Its Work

-When we’re hurting, we often isolate — but healing thrives in connection.
+When we’re hurting, we often isolate ourselves.
+However, healing thrives in connection.
 Reach out to a trusted friend, join a supportive group, or simply talk to someone who will listen without trying to fix you.
-Sometimes, healing isn’t about finding the perfect words, it’s about being reminded you’re not alone in the dark.
+Sometimes, healing isn’t about finding the perfect words; it’s about being reminded you’re not alone in the dark.

 5. Remember That Growth Is Quiet